 1963’s Hud anticipated the cultural upheaval of the 1960s.

-Hud is further significant because of Patricia Neal’s Best Actress Oscar.
-With a mere 22 minutes of screen time, Pat still managed to earn the award.
-Her performance is that good.
-She still holds the record for winning Best Actress with the shortest amount of screen time in the history of the category.
+Patricia still holds the record for winning Best Actress with the shortest amount of screen time in the history of the category.

-I’ll also debunk the rumor that Paul Newman was mean to Patricia Neal during filming of Hud.
+I’ll also debunk the rumor that Paul Newman was mean to Patricia Neal during filming.

 Hud: The Plot